robertocarroll/robertocarroll/_posts/journal/2015-09-30-tim-hetherington.md

 ---
 <div class="message">Here’s my notes from the film “Which Way is the Front Line from Here?
 The Life and Time of Tim Hetherington”</div>

+“I don’t really care about photography.
+I’m interested in engaging people with ideas and views of the world,”

 No neat solutions.
 Connect with real people.
 Document their lives in extreme circumstances.
 Personal reasons and objective truth.
 Addictive.

 Find a way of working that suits you.
 Bring out what’s important.
 He becomes deeply embedded in subject.
 Immerse himself.
 Personalisations.
 Individual stories.
 Individual lives.